chenye/chenye.github.io/_posts/blog/2015-09-06-customize-jekyll-so-simple-theme-category-name.md

 OK.
 We can re-build the website now.
 We will see "PROJECTS" instead of "ARTICLES" in the navigation bar.
 Clicking it will direct us to a list of projects with title "Projects" shown in the center.

-Now, let"'"s try adding a new category.
+Now, let's try adding a new category.

 The steps are almost the same as modifying the existing categories.
 Let"'"s say we want to add a new category called publications.
 The necessary steps are listed in the following.